-- Artificial sweeteners – (some kids toothpastes are sweetened with sweeteners such as aspartame, which has been linked with a host of potential health issues – from headaches to diabetes.)
+- Artificial sweeteners – some children’s toothpastes contain sweeteners such as aspartame, which has been linked with a range of health issues.

-What’s So Great About Coconut Oil and Turmeric For Oral Health?
+Benefits of Coconut Oil & Turmeric For Oral Health

 According to the Indian Society of Periodontology, turmeric has comparable anti-plaque, anti-inflammatory and anti-microbial properties to more traditional mouthwashes.